MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Relationship to Alt-Svc

-Publishing a ServiceForm HTTPSSVC record in DNS is intended to be similar to transmitting an Alt-Svc field value over HTTPS, and receiving an HTTPSSVC record is intended to be similar to receiving that field value over HTTPS.
+Publishing a ServiceForm HTTPS RR in DNS is intended to be similar to transmitting an Alt-Svc field value over HTTPS, and receiving an HTTPS RR is intended to be similar to receiving that field value over HTTPS.
 However, there are some differences in the intended client and server behavior.

 ### ALPN usage

-Unlike Alt-Svc Field Values, HTTPSSVC records can contain multiple ALPN IDs, and clients are encouraged to offer additional ALPNs that they support (subject to security constraints).
+Unlike Alt-Svc Field Values, HTTPS RRs can contain multiple ALPN IDs, and clients are encouraged to offer additional ALPNs that they support (subject to security constraints).

 TO BE REMOVED: The ALPN semantics in {{AltSvc}} are ambiguous, and problematic in some interpretations.
 We should update {{AltSvc}}
-to give it well-defined semantics that match HTTPSSVC.
+to give it well-defined semantics that match HTTPS RRs.

 ### Untrusted channel